MustefaAbdella/MustefaAbdella/README.md

 # 👋 Hi, I'm Mustefa Abdella

-💻 **Frontend Developer | Passionate about Building Real-World Web Apps with React, Node.js, and MongoDB**
+💻 **Frontend Developer | Passionate about Building Real-World Web Apps with JavaScript, React, and Tailwind CSS**

-I’m a dedicated developer who loves turning ideas into functional and interactive web experiences.
+I'm a dedicated developer who loves turning ideas into functional and interactive web experiences.
-After mastering React through hands-on projects like a Task Manager app, I’m now diving into backend technologies to become a **Full-Stack Engineer** capable of building complete, data-driven solutions.
+After mastering React through hands-on projects like a Task Manager app, I'm now diving into backend technologies to become a **Full-Stack Engineer** capable of building complete, data-driven solutions.

 ---